Maexeni 30micrograms/150micrograms film-coated tablets.

 Exogenous estrogens may induce or exacerbate symptoms of hereditary and acquired angioedema.

 Acute or chronic disturbances of liver function may necessitate the discontinuation of COC use until markers of liver function return to normal.
 Recurrence of cholestatic jaundice and/or cholestasis-related pruritus which occurred during pregnancy or previous use of sex steroids necessitates the discontinuation of COCs.

 Insulin-dependent diabetics without vascular disease can use COCs.
 However, it should be remembered that all diabetics are at an increased risk of arterial disease and this should be considered when prescribing COCs.
 Diabetics with existing vascular disease are contraindicated from using COCs (see section 4.3 Contraindications).

 Although COCs may have an effect on peripheral insulin resistance and glucose tolerance there is no evidence for a need to alter the therapeutic regimen in diabetics using low-dose COCs (containing < 0.05 mg ethinylestradiol).
 However, diabetic women should be carefully observed while taking COCs.

 Depressed mood and depression are well-known undesirable effects of hormonal contraceptive use (see section 4.8).
 Depression can be serious and is a well-known risk factor for suicidal behaviour and suicide.
 Women should be advised to contact their physician in case of mood changes and depressive symptoms, including shortly after initiating the treatment.

-Chloasma may particularly occur, especially in women with a history of chloasma gravidarum.
-If there is a tendency to chloasma, sunlight and ultraviolet radiation should be avoided when using combined oral contraceptive.
+Chloasma may occasionally occur, especially in women with a history of chloasma gravidarum.
+Women with a tendency to chloasma should avoid exposure to the sun ultraviolet radiation whilst taking COCs.